Arizona Public Radio | Your Source for NPR News

 Earth Notes: Acoustics for Conservation

-Jamie Sanderlin/ARU
+Jamie Sanderlin

-In pinyon-juniper forests in the Southwest, hidden recorders capture the fluted whistles of a pinyon jay…part of a new effort to track ecological changes through sound.
+In pinyon-juniper forests in the Southwest, hidden recorders capture the fluted whistles of a pinyon jay — part of a new effort to track ecological changes through sound.

 After recording, the researchers ran the audio data through BirdNET, an AI-powered database that uses deep learning to recognize over 6,000 bird species.
 This database is increasingly used throughout the country for large-scale avian monitoring.

-Once BirdNET identified the species, experts double-checked the database’s accuracy.
-They confirmed that the method can currently identify at least fifty-two species.
+Once BirdNET identified the species, experts double-checked the accuracy.
+They confirmed that the method can currently identify at least 52 species.
 The pilot study identified six “priority” species, including pinyon jays and Mexican spotted owls, with high levels of confidence.
 The recordings even captured several lonesome Mexican gray wolf calls drifting through the night.

 This Earth Note was written by Danika Thiele and produced by KNAU and the Sustainable Communities Program at Northern Arizona University.